 To replace the starter motor on a 1998 Renault Megane, first disconnect the negative battery terminal to ensure safety.
 Then, remove any components obstructing access to the starter motor, such as the air intake or battery.
 Unbolt the starter motor from its mounting and disconnect the electrical connections.
 Finally, install the new starter motor by reversing the removal steps, ensuring all connections are secure before reconnecting the battery.

-To change the starter motor on a Peugeot Partner van, first disconnect the battery to ensure safety.
-Then, remove any components obstructing access to the starter motor, typically located near the engine.
-Disconnect the electrical connections from the starter, unbolt it from its mounting, and carefully remove it.
-Install the new starter motor by reversing the process, ensuring all connections are secure before reconnecting the battery.
+To change the starter motor on a Renault Clio 1.4i, first disconnect the battery to ensure safety.
+Remove any components obstructing access to the starter motor, such as the air intake or engine covers.
+Unscrew the starter motor's mounting bolts, disconnect the electrical connections, and then carefully remove the old starter motor.
+Install the new starter by reversing the removal process, ensuring all connections are secure before reconnecting the battery.